EricFillion/happy-transformer/README.md

 ### eval_sequence_classifier(eval_csv_path):
-*Evaluates the trained model against an input.*
+Evaluates the trained model against an input.

-train_sequence_classifier(train_csv_path): must be called before this method can be called
+train_sequence_classifier(train_csv_path): must be called before this method can be called.

 Argument:
-    1. eval_csv_path: A string directory path to the csv that contains the evaluating data
+    1. eval_csv_path: A string directory path to the csv that contains the evaluating data.

 ##### eval_csv requirements: (same as train_csv requirements)
-    1. The csv must contain **NO** header.
+    1. The csv must contain *NO* header.
     2. Each row contains a training case.
     3. The first column contains either a 0 or a 1 to indicate the training case is for case "0" or case "1".
     4. The second column contains the text for the training case